Systemorph/IFRS17CalculationEngine/full-ifrs17-template/README.md

 Abstract: Powered by our IFRS 17 Calculation Engine, provides a fully customizable implementation of the IFRS 17 standard.
 It contains mock data which serve as starting point to explore our IFRS 17 results immediately.
 This is the entry point project for working on your IFRS 17 reports.
 --->

-The **Full IFRS 17 Template** uses the functionality of the Systemorph [**IFRS 17 Calculation Engine**](https://portal.systemorph.cloud/project/ifrs17/env/v1.0.0/) to demonstrate how an IFRS 17 solution looks like.
+The **IFRS 17 Template** uses the functionality of the Systemorph [**IFRS 17 Calculation Engine**](https://portal.systemorph.cloud/project/ifrs17/env/v1.0.0/) to demonstrate how an IFRS 17 solution looks like.
 It is a fully working yet simple example of an implementation of the IFRS 17 standard.
 It uses mock data for illustration purposes, where we apply the default settings of the Systemorph IFRS 17 Calculation Engine to produce real IFRS 17 reports.

 Moreover, it is fully configurable.
 Thus, it serves as the perfect starting point for you to explore the features and begin applying them to solve your problems.
 You can adapt this template to your own needs by changing the input data and calculating your own IFRS 17 results immediately.
 See how to do this below.